eregnier/steam-deck-games-fixes/README.md

 Problem :

-The game run in windowed mode.
+ - The game run in windowed mode.
 When I set full screen from option menu, then the game displays a black screen.

 Solution :

-When game is not running
-Edit file located at `/home/deck/Games/Heroic/Prefixes/Sonic Mania/pfx/drive_c/users/steamuser/AppData/Local/Sega/SonicMania/Settings.ini`
-replace `windowed=y` => `windowed=n`
-and `exclusiveFS=n` => `exclusiveFS=y` (this is a text file you can edit from steam deck desktop mode and just save once done)
+ - When game is not running edit file located at `/home/deck/Games/Heroic/Prefixes/Sonic Mania/pfx/drive_c/users/steamuser/AppData/Local/Sega/SonicMania/Settings.ini` replace `windowed=y` => `windowed=n` and `exclusiveFS=n` => `exclusiveFS=y` (this is a text file you can edit from steam deck desktop mode and just save once done)